Log Traces

 Adding Metadata

-Attach custom metadata to traces and spans for filtering and analysis:
+Attach custom metadata to traces using the @instrument decorator:

 agent.py